bioDS/beast-phylonco-paper/README.md

 ## Running the analysis
 **Running BEAST2:**

+We provide a bundled jar version of BEAST2 with Phylonco and related packages.
+This does not require a separate BEAST2 install.

-To run the analysis, go to the `scripts` sub-directory then use `java -jar beast-phylonco.jar <path to xml>`.
+To run the analysis, use `java -jar beast-phylonco.jar <path to xml>`.

 Substitute `<path to xml>` with the file path to the Beast XML file.